Women's swimming in Australia: 1940s

 The second World War was disruptive to women's swimming in Australia.
 Some swimmers players, such as Rhoda Cavill, quit competitive swimming during the war.
 Others, such as Judy Joy Davies Evelyn De Lacy continued.
 De Lacy's only break came in the period around the birth of her child.
 Australian women's sports had an advantage over many other women's sport organisations around the world in the period after World War II.
 Women's sport organisations had largely remained intact and were holding competitions during the war period.
 This structure survived in the post war period.
 Women's sport were not hurt because of food rationing, petrol rationing, population disbursement, and other issues facing post-war Europe.

 1990s

 Australian women like Shelly Taylor-Smith and Susan Maroney were beating Australian male competitors in long distance swim races.

 2000s

-2000 was a big year for sports in Australia where they held the 2000 Olympic Games.
+2000 was a major year for sports in Australia where they held the 2000 Olympic Games.
 There games were also the celebration of 100 years of women's participation in the Olympic Games.
-There were some amazing and outstanding achievements by women.
-Some include Susie O’Neill who won the women's 200m freestyle and silver in the 200m butterfly, Leisel Jones got silver in the 100m breaststroke, Petria Thomas got bronze in the 200m butterfly, the women's 4x200 freestyle relay got silver and the women's 4 × 100 medley got silver.
+Some achievements include Susie O’Neill who won the women's 200m freestyle and silver in the 200m butterfly, Leisel Jones got silver in the 100m breaststroke, Petria Thomas got bronze in the 200m butterfly, the women's 4x200 freestyle relay got silver and the women's 4 × 100 medley got silver.